Parental Leave Program (APA and APSA)

 Care.com/MSU: Looking for a care provider to come to your home to watch your child?
 You may also be interested in special needs care, tutoring help, private lessons, housekeeping, pet care and more.
 For free access to all of these services, MSU faculty and staff can find trusted care providers by visiting www.care.com/msu and signing up with your MSU NET ID email address.
 Care.com can provide phone-based assistance for people with disabilities - please call 855-781-1303 for further assistance.

-Backup Dependent Care: Are you in a bind if your regular childcare provider is unable to care for your child?
+Dependent Care Support: (previously Backup Care) Are you in a bind if your regular childcare provider is unable to care for your child?
 Or what if your child is ill and is unable to attend daycare or school?
 MSU Backup Dependent Care offers subsidized childcare service in several locations, including your family's home.

 Are you an adoptive parent or considering adoption?
 These resources may help answer your questions and connect you to other MSU parents with similar concerns: Adoption Resources.